A WhatsApp group

 137 messages · 17 days

 Concentrated in work hours.
-Quiet by 10 PM.
+The messages mostly stop when the office Slack does.
 3× more members; less than a quarter of the messages.

 Both clocks on the same scale.
 Bar height = messages relative to the moms' peak (76 in one hour).